OpacityLabs/opacity-avs-operator-setup/README.md

 - registry_coordinator_address == RegistryCoordinatorProxy
 - opacity_vs_address == OpacityServiceManagerProxy

+If they do not match, change the values in opacity.config.yaml so that they do.

 ## Create ECDSA and BLS keys

 Continue in a cli for this repo...